FenrylSaylem/FenrylSaylem/README.md

 Hi, I’m @FenylSaylem

-first and foremost my interest lies in Cybersecurity.
-Another big interest is Data Analysis
+First and foremost my interest lies in Cybersecurity.

-At this time i am taking my first steps with R and python for the aforementioned analysis.
+At this time i am taking my first steps with python.

 You can reach me best on Discord. @fenryl.